Explaining Answers with Entailment Trees: Model

 We encode entailment trees as a linear structure that can be output by a generative model.
 To do this, the input sentences $S$ are labeled with identifiers (sent1, sent2, ...), and the hypothesis $H$ is labeled with the special identifier `hypot' (Figure~\ref{example}).
 All nodes in the output tree are then identifiers: sent* for leaf nodes, int* for internal nodes, and `hypot' for the conclusion (root node).
 As the int* nodes denote new sentences (not in the input), we include those sentences in the output immediately after their int* identifier is first introduced.

 When linearizing the tree, we start from leaf facts and work towards proving the root of the tree (hypot).
 We use the symbol ``\&'' to denote ``and'', and ``-$>$'' to denote ``entails''.
-Thus the depth 2 entailment tree in Figure~\ref{example} would be encoded as: \begin{myquote} {\tt sent2 \& sent5 -$>$ int1: Eruptions block sunlight ; sent4 \& int1 -$>$ hypot} \end{myquote} Note here that the new sentence ``Eruptions block sunlight'' that intermediate node int1 denotes is explicitly part of the to-be-generated output.
+Thus the depth 2 entailment tree in Figure~\ref{example} would be encoded as: \begin{myquote} {\tt sent2 \& sent5 -$>$ int1: Eruptions block sunlight ; sent4 \& int1 -$>$ hypot} \end{myquote} Note here that the new sentence for intermediate node int1, ``Eruptions block sunlight'', is explicitly part of the to-be-generated output.
 The task for the models is to output valid entailment trees encoded in this way, given the input.